1961 New York City mayoral election: Democratic nomination

 In March, Wagner received the results of a poll from Louis Harris showing his support among different ethnic groups in the city.
 Polling showed Wagner to be personally popular African-Americans and Puerto Ricans, who made up about 20% of New York's total population.
 Both groups would be solid in support of Wagner both in the primary and against the Republicans in the general election.
 Jews were also strong in their support of Wagner, with the poll indicating 70% would back Wagner against the Republicans, though only 56% would vote Democratic against a Jewish Republican nominee.
 African-Americans, Puerto Ricans, and Jews were deemed by Harris to be essential to Wagner's campaign.
 Wagner's position was much more tenuous among Catholic Irish and Italian voters, who were generally against the Mayor and would be hard to capture.

+Wagner announced that he would run for reelection on June 22, 1961.

-On June 30th, two days after the Liberals voted to endorse Wagner, Tammany's candidate declared.
-To challenge Wagner, Tammany had selected State Comptroller Arthur Levitt Sr., who was the only Democrat to win statewide in a heavily Republican year.
+On June 30, two days after the Liberals voted to endorse Wagner, Tammany selected State Comptroller Arthur Levitt Sr., who was the only Democrat to win statewide in a heavily Republican year.
 The Jewish Levitt was selected in hopes of winning back Jewish voters from Wagner's side.
 Levitt was an unlikely choice, having stated in late summer that he expected Wagner to be the nominee, but a concerted push by Tamanny made Levitt give in and agree to challenge Wagner.

-Liberal party selection

-Businessman Stuart Scheftel, chairman of the Liberal Party Commission At Large, announced his candidacy on May 3rd.
-Scheftel centered his campaign around opposition to a Democratic mayor, saying "I am convinced no Democrat can ever be a good Mayor because of his relations with political machines." and claimed that under Wagner's administration, "crookery" had reached levels unseen in previous administrations.
-Scheftel held no elected office at the time of his announcement, but had previously run as a Republican for Congress in the 14th district and later chaired the Draft Eisenhower for President Committee in 1948.
-Scheftel stated he would withdraw from the race for only three men: Senator Jacob Javits and Councilman Stanley M. Isaacs, both Republicans, or lawyer Adolf A. Berle, a Liberal.

-The Liberals held a on June 28th to make their selection.
-From the beginning, it was clear that the party would endorse Wagner.
-Scheftel's name was placed into nomination but ultimately delegates voted 378 to 28 to endorse Wagner for Mayor.
-Scheftel made allegations that delegates, many of whom were union members, were intimidated by the presence of union leaders seated on a dais during the convention, with the leaders able to see how delegates voted because votes were conducted by the raising of hands.
-After his defeat, Scheftel vowed to continue his campaign and he sought to make the ballot for the September 7th primary.
-Because of a mistake while collecting signatures to make the ballot, Scheftel withdrew from the race in the early August, criticizing all candidates in the race.